Han Urbanus: International career

 Urbanus made his debut with the Netherlands national baseball team in 1949 and would continue to play with the national team through 1965.
 Initially, the national team only faced Belgium in annual games, as well as American teams from military bases in West Germany.
+Urbanus threw no-hitters against Belgium in 1949 and 1951.
 Urbanus appeared with the national team in a two-game exhibition series against Great Britain, held at De Meer Stadion in Amsterdam (then the home of AFC Ajax) in 1952.
 The Dutch won both games, and Urbanus was described in English media as the team's the most impressive player.